FRBCesab/rossinante/rossinante-tuto.md

-An alternative way to transfer files is by using the command `scp` that allows to copy files using the SSH protocol.
+An alternative to transfer files is by using the command `scp` that allows to copy files using the SSH protocol.

 Let's say we want to copy the local file **script.R**, located in the